thabthtt/car_game/README.md

 # Project Design

-cars_gam_vga.v: Sets up the clock and instantiates the backgroud.
+cars_gam_vga.v: This module sets up the clock and instantiates the backgroud.

-car_background.v: Holds all insantiations and basic outline and coloring of the car and the traffic.
+car_background.v: This module holds all insantiations and basic outline and coloring of the car and the traffic.

-my_car_positions.v: Holds Car positions.
+my_car_positions.v: This module holds the car positions depending on what input is pressed and tells the car_background module which lane the car should be drawed in.

-traffic_controller.v: Holds the movemnt for the traffic and tells if the lane is visible or not.
+traffic_controller.v: This module holds the movemnt for the traffic and tells if the lane is visible or not.

 traffic_visual.v: This module checks to see if the traffic is in that lane, if it is, then the traffic block is colored red.

-lsfr.v: Randomly generates a number based on a seed that is implemented.
+lsfr.v: this module randomly generates a number based on a seed that is implemented.
 This code was used to generate the traffic cars.

-collision_detector.v: Decides if the car collides with the traffic.
+collision_detector.v: This module decides if the car collides with the traffic.

-vga_driver: Sets up h_count and v_count for the traffic part of the game
+vga_driver: This module implements a VGA driver for a 640x480 resolution.
+It generates horizontal and vertical sync signals (hsync and vsync) based on the timing parameters, while also keeping track of the current pixel (h_count) and line (v_count) positions.

 # Gameplay